North Warrandyte

 The level of residential development activity in North Warrandyte is very low in comparison to the average area assessed nationally by AreaSearch

-This marks a shift from existing housing patterns, which were previously 100% houses.
-The estimated population per dwelling approval is 1191 people, reflecting the area's quiet development environment.
-Population forecasts indicate North Warrandyte will gain 684 residents by 2041.
-If current construction levels continue, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.
+New developments consist of 75% standalone homes and 25% townhouses or apartments, maintaining the area's traditional low density character and appealing to those seeking space.
+This marks a shift from the existing housing pattern of 100% houses, potentially due to diminishing developable land availability and evolving lifestyle preferences.
+The estimated population per dwelling approval is 1191 people, reflecting the quiet development environment.
+Population forecasts indicate North Warrandyte will gain 717 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development